 The average accuracy of the models across eight zero-shot downstream tasks and their perplexity on the WikiText2 dataset is reported in Table \ref{table::joint_patch}.
 The results demonstrate that \oursjoint provides a flexible tradeoff between sparsity ratio and model quality, narrowing the performance gap to dense models while ensuring hardware-friendly inference.
 A similar pattern holds for larger models using a memory-efficient variant, as explored next.

-\paragraph{Memory-efficient tile selection.} For larger models such as LLaMA-2 7B and LLaMA-3.1 8B, we employ the memory-efficient variant \ourstile, which freezes the fine-grained sparse weight structure while optimizing dense tile selections.
+\paragraph{Memory-efficient tile selection.} For larger models such as LLaMA-2 7B, LLaMA-2 13B, and LLaMA-3.1 8B, we employ the memory-efficient variant \ourstile, which freezes the fine-grained sparse weight structure while optimizing dense tile selections.

-Table \ref{table::tiled_patch} summarizes the average accuracy of the models across eight downstream tasks in addition to their perplexity on the WikiText2 dataset for different sparsity ratios, illustrating that \ourstile delivers a comparable flexible sparsity-quality tradeoff when using a high-quality frozen 2:4 mask.